-Canada 150 in Lancaster

-By Karen Davidson Wood

-On July 2nd, the interior of St. John the Evangelist, Lancaster, was adorned with Canadian flags in honour of Canada's 150th birthday.
+Canada 150 in Lancaster By Karen Davidson Wood On July 2nd, the interior of St. John the Evangelist, Lancaster, was adorned with Canadian flags in honour of Canada's 150th birthday.
 In the spirit of the day, congregational members wore red and white, and Rev. Peter Barkway presided over a multi-generational service.
 The service began with the singing of the first verse of "O Canada", and as the service progressed, much to the surprise of many, three more verses were sung.
 May of us had never heard these verses of our national anthem, but they echoed in our hearts as we sand about maples, pines, and prairies.
 Freedom and openness because the theme for the day.

-joy in Canada by comparing them to the time he and his wife spent living abroad.
+One of our senior members, Allan Rowland, described the freedoms we enjoy in Canada by comparing them to the time he and his wife spent living abroad.
 At the other end of the spectrum, one of our most junior members, David Small, described the things he loves about Canada, indicating hockey was high on the list.
 Rev. Barkway's homily was based on Matthew 10:40-42, "whoever welcomes you welcomes me, and whoever welcomes me welcomes the one who sent me."
 He reminded us that Jesus didn't just preach, he 'walked the talk', welcoming children, working with lepers, supporting the mentally ill, the physically handicapped, and those of other cultures.
 He even had time for his enemies, the Pharisees and, contrary to the mores of him time, women.
-Jesus provided an example of how and who to
+Jesus provided an example of how and who to welcome.

-welcome.

 When we look at Canada, we find a country that has been welcoming people from its earliest days.
 Rev. Barkway concluded with a challenge, to join Jesus in opening our hearts and country to those who are different, hurting, puzzled, searching for a home and faith, and those simply needing a friend.
 As a celebration of openness and hope, the hymns expressed our joy from the traditional "O God, our help in ages past," to the communion hymn "God who touches Earth and Beauty," and the recessional "Joyful, joyful we adore thee."

-One of our senior members, Allan Rowland, described the freedoms we enAfterwards, the fellowship continued in traditional Canadian food, including beans and maple syrup were topped with a Canada Day cake festooned in red and white.
-Give a gift of Hope Beau to someone who is being baptized.
-Your \$20 donation benefits a child in need in Canada. www.anglicanfoundation.org COMMUNITY MINISTRIES Sandwiches in the Sanctuary St. Luke's Table By Shea Kiely, Executive Director for St. Luke's Table Individuals coming to St. Luke's Table during the month of April found themselves in a new location: the sanctuary!
+Afterwards, the fellowship continued in traditional Canadian food, including beans and maple syrup were topped with a Canada Day cake festooned in red and white.

+COMMUNITY MINISTRIES

+Sandwiches in the Sanctuary

+St. Luke's Table

+By Shea Kiely, Executive

+Director for St. Luke's

+Table

+Individuals coming to St. Luke's Table during the month of April found themselves in a new location: the sanctuary!

 The move from the church basement to the sanctuary was the result of a long awaited elevator replacement, which meant the basement could not host St. Luke's Table.
 As an exemplary example of shared space, the sanctuary was transformed during the day to a makeshift drop-in centre.

 While there were some notable differences between the two spaces (no computers for the participants upstairs), participants were impressed with the beauty of the sanctuary and the warm welcome given to them from members of the church community.

-Participants of St. Luke's Table drop-in enjoying their sandwiches on the sanctuary of St. Luke's Church.
+PHOTO: SHEA KIEL Participants of St. Luke's Table drop-in enjoying their sandwiches on the sanctuary of St. Luke's Church.
 In spite of the renovations, St. Luke's Table was able to continue to offer breakfast and lunch programs and served close to 4,000 meals while upstairs.

 In the end, St. Luke's Church has a new elevator and strengthened community ties with St. Luke's Table.